 I enjoyed the conversation and presence of the “Owner”.
 He was educational and delightful.
-It was a different experience than expected; he being from a line of privilege, or white privilege.
+It was a different experience than expected; he being from a line of privilege.
 He shared that the property had been in his family for 200 years.
 So to him it was natural; all he knew was ownership and management of property.

 Oddly enough, to my surprise, he was gracious.
 He was not condescending.
 He was welcoming.
 He was gifted and sharing.
 His wife was also gracious.
 She was washing dishes when I walked in, and made sure to dry her hands before greeting me and shaking mine.
 As I looked at their furnishing, they were antique and classic, yet modest.
 They lived simple lives, and were simple people in a unique situation.
 I appreciated their vibration.